py-bootcamp/learn-python-with-tdd/hello-world.md

     return f"{ENGLISH_HELLO_PREFIX}, {name}"
 ```

-When you try and run the test again it will complain again about the order of the parameters in our `Hello` function
+When you run the test again it will complain again about the order of the parameters in our `Hello` function

 ```text
 E       def Hello(name: str = None, language: str) -> str: